 2022: We partnered with the Democrat and Chronicle and Siena College Research Institute for a fourth triennial survey on racial attitudes, which revealed that awareness of racism and racial disparities is growing.

-- To celebrate the Foundation’s 50th anniversary with the community, we launched a yearlong series of free events and performances at arts and cultural venues.
-More on Gifts for Good here.
+- To celebrate the Foundation’s 50th anniversary with the community, we launched a yearlong series of free events and performances at arts and cultural venues across the region.

 - We awarded nearly $300,000 to 61 local arts programs through a partnership with the New York State Council on the Arts.